 - What is my role as an AXP supervisor?

 As an AXP supervisor, you manage the candidate on a daily basis and are ultimately responsible for their work.
-Your main task is to provide work assignments that give your employee the opportunity to develop the knowledge and skills required by the AXP, and provide feedback to guide their professional development.
+Your main tasks are to provide work assignments that give your employee the opportunity to develop the knowledge and skills required by the AXP and provide feedback to guide their professional development.
 You will also review your employee’s experience reports and verify that their work meets the expectations and requirements of the AXP.
 Learn more about your role as an AXP supervisor.

 - What is experience setting O?